mattmartin14/dream_machine/rust_code/r_data_gen/readme.md

 <hr>
 <h3>Overall Architecture</h3>
-For this project, I tried 3 different approaches to see which would go the fastest:
+I'm still relatively new to Rust, so I wanted to explore a couple different options for parallel processing, as well as bench mark a single thread approach.
+Below are the tests I did:

 1. Rayon for parallel processing
-2. Tokio for async processing
+2. Tokio for async ("parallelish") processing
 3. Single Threaded

 What I found was the primary package I used for this project (fakeit) puts a heavy CPU load on my system while running.
-Rayon ended up performing the best since this is a CPU bound task and Rayon was able to fan out to all cores available.
+Rayon ended up performing the best since this is a CPU bound task and it was able to fan out to all cores available.
 Also, I really liked how Rayon's implementation of parallel processing is very clean.
 For instance, to kick stuff off in parallel, it's as simple as:

 ```rust
 (0..files).into_par_iter().for_each(|i| {